-Amendment to the "Rules and Procedures of Shareholders' Meeting", submitted for resolve
+Motion Amendment to the "Rules and Procedures of Shareholders' Meeting", submitted for resolve

-- (1) Pursuant to article 172-2 amendment in Company Act which stipulates the public offering companies might convene shareholder meeting by visual communication network, and refer to the sample template for Rules of Procedure for Shareholders Meetings announced by the competent authority, the Company proposes to re-legislate the "Rules and Procedures of Shareholders' Meeting" as Attachment 8 on page 51 in this handbook and abolish the old version accordingly. - (2) Resolution requested.
+- (1) Pursuant to article 172-2 amendment in Company Act which stipulates the public offering companies might convene shareholder meeting by visual communication network, and refer to the sample template for Rules of Procedure for Shareholders Meetings announced by the competent authority, the Company proposes to re-legislate the "Rules and Procedures of Shareholders' Meeting" as Attachment 8 and abolish the old version accordingly. - (2) Resolution requested.